vcnovaes/ABET/README.md

 # ABET ( Audio Basic Editing Tool)
 ## What is ABET?

-The main goal about ABET is to wrapper some common editing scripts that are necessary in audio research.
+The main goal about ABET is to wrapper some common editing scripts that are necessaries in audio research.
 ## Installation
 - It's necessary to have installed `Python 3.x` and `pip3` in you machine
 - First you need to install the dependencies, to do that you can just run: